 Speaking Freely Program

-The NYU College of Art & Science offers language coaching sessions to all NYU undergraduate and graduate students and staff free of charge through the Speaking Freely Program.
-The 75-minute language coaching sessions meet once a week for ten weeks each semester at various locations on campus starting on September 16th, 2013 .
-No books are required and there’s no pressure of grades.
+The NYU College of Arts & Science offers language coaching sessions to all NYU undergraduate and graduate students and staff free of charge through the Speaking Freely Program.
+The 75-minute language coaching sessions meet once a week for ten weeks each semester at various locations on campus starting on February 10th, 2014 .
+No books are required and there is no pressure of grades.
 For more information please visit: http://speakingfreely.cas.nyu.edu/page/home.

 The possibility of having language tables for our students is currently being explored.
 As soon as these options take shape, we will post them here for your reference.